censorship-no/ceno-docs/user-manual/en/browser/settings.md

 ## Choosing access mechanisms

-The four check boxes on the top of the page selectively enable or disable the different mechanisms or *sources* that CENO as a Ouinet client uses to retrieve content.
-All of them are enabled by default.
+The four check boxes on the top of the page selectively enable or disable the different mechanisms or *sources* that CENO as a Ouinet client uses to retrieve content while using either [public or private browsing](public-private.md) tabs.
+All boxes are enabled by default.

   - *Direct from website* (or **origin access**) allows CENO to try to reach the origin server directly before attempting other mechanisms enabled below.